aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_getbestbound.rst

        solved with CPLEX, if the CPLEX option *Solution Target* is set to 'Search for global optimum'.

-    -  This function can also be used for GMPs with model type QP or QCP that are solved with GUROBI, if the GUROBI option *Nonconvex Strategy* is set to 'Translate'.
+    -  This function can also be used for GMPs with model type QP, QCP, NLP or MINLP that are solved with GUROBI.

     -  For multi-objective models, the best bound refers to the (blended) objective with the highest priority.